yuanfang313/CIM642_Physical_Computing/MidtermProject.md

 ## 4-2.
 Talk about what form factor/size your project would ideally be.

 The ideal size of the egg would be the size that audience can hold it with one hand.

-### 4-2-1.
-What worked/did not work?

-I'd expected more events happenging inside (or from) the egg, but the space inside is too small.
-The effects that I currently can accomplish are already used up all space on my tiny breadboard in the egg.

-### 4-2-2.
-If you had more time what would you change in your project?

-I want to make a tail and two legs on my egg!

 &nbsp;
 &nbsp;